 Service procedures are provided herein beginning with refrigeration system service, then refrigeration system component service, electrical system service, temperature recorder service and general service.
-The refrigeration section divided in to standard unit (with service valves) and semi-hermetic systems (equipped with service fittings).
-Refer to the Table Of Contents to locate specific topics.
+Refer to the Table of Contents to locate specific topics.

 6.2 MANIFOLD GAUGE SET

 The manifold gauge set (see Figure 6-1) is used to determine system operating pressure, add refrigerant charge, and to equalize or evacuate the system.